rvmey/triggercmd-docs/es/SmartHomeSwitches.md

 ## Integraciones que crean conmutadores virtuales

 * TRIGGERcmd Smart Home Alexa skill
-* TRIGGERcmd Smart Home Google Assistant action
+* TRIGGERcmd Smart Home Google Assistant acción
-* TRIGGERcmd Samsung SmartThings integration
+* Integración TRIGGERcmd Samsung SmartThings

-## Switch creation and naming
+## Cambiar creación y denominación

 Both commands and computers have a **voice** field that determines what your virtual switches will be named.
 If those voice fields are empty, a virtual switch may not be created.